ywatase/mdt/README.md

 ## Installing

 `mdt` is a small package and using it should be easy.
-Use `go get` to install the latest version of the library.
-This will download the library along with the `mdt` executable:
+Use `go install` to install the latest version of the CLI executable:

 ```
-go get -u github.com/n9v9/mdt
+go install github.com/n9v9/mdt/cmd/mdt@latest
 ```

 ## CLI